What is the difference between a turtle and a tortoise?

 Although people who keep pet turtles tend to use the collective term "herd" to refer to a group of turtles, the classic collective term is a "bale of turtles."

 Michael J. Connor

 While some prehistoric turtles had them, no modern turtles possess real teeth.
 Instead, all of the turtles alive

-today have very sharp beaks which the use to bite with.
+today have very sharp beaks which they use to bite with.
 Hatchlings emerge from their eggs using what is commonly known

 as the egg-tooth or caruncle.
 This is located at the front of the upper jaw and typically it disappears a few months